Read time 9 minutes

-After verifying the retention policy, you’ll get to know whether the deleted mailbox you want to connect is still available or not.
+After verifying the retention policy, you’ll get to know whether the deleted mailbox you want to connect to is still available or not.

 Try automated tool Kernel for Exchange server to recover deleted mailbox data from Exchange server 2019, 2016, 2013, 2010 and previous versions.

 Also, you’ll have to check the Disconnected Mailbox list, as Exchange 2010 disconnects deleted emails.